| | |

 Hot Apple Cider

-I love wassail and spiced cider.
-I make it every year for Halloween.
+I love wassail and spiced cider drinks.
+I make one every year for Halloween.
 It’s the perfect thing to enjoy after trick or treating!
 Especially here in Utah.
-My family was mad at first that I was trying something new.
-However, they were happy once they drank this hot apple cider.
+We can have some extremely cold Halloweens here.
+My family was mad at first that I was trying something new for our Halloween hot drink.
+However, they were happy once they had a sip of this hot apple cider.
 Delicious.

-I love that this is warms in the crock pot also.
-Just put it all in the crock pot and forget about it until it’s time to drink it.
+I love that this is warms in the crock pot too.
+Just place all of the ingredients in the crock pot and forget about it until it’s time for you to drink it.
 You add some apple cider to the slow cooker along with some brown sugar, cider vinegar, vanilla extract, cinnamon sticks, whole cloves, and a sliced orange.
 Then just cook on low for 5-6 hours.
 So easy to make and so tasty!

 Hot Apple Cider | realmomkitchen.com